Alzheimer's Documentary Series

 >>Yeah.

-Because I had Pat and I had the ability to learn a lot of things over the years, and I could learn how to deal with this disease.
+There's more to my life than, than I thought there would be when I was first diagnosed with dementia, because I had Pat, and I had the ability to learn a lot of things over the years and I could learn how to deal with this disease.

-So, that's what I'm doing now.
+So that's what I'm doing now.

 I know dementia is a serious thing, but I can live with it.